Miranda Lawson

-Yvonne Strahovski voices Miranda and provided the model for her.
+Miranda was modelled after Yvonne Strahovski, who also provided the voice for Miranda.
 Like Strahovski, Miranda was originally blonde but the character was changed to have black hair to complement her "femme fatale" look.
 Camera angles and shots were employed to emphasise her sexuality.
 David Kates composed her theme for Mass Effect 2.
 Miranda was featured prominently in promotional art, demo footage, trailers and advertisements for Mass Effect 2.

-The character has received a generally positive reception, though several commentators have discussed the numerous camera shots of her buttocks in Mass Effect 2, a creative decision then-marketing director of Bioware, David Silverman has defended as an integral part of her character.
+The character has received a generally positive reception, though several commentators have discussed the numerous camera shots of her buttocks in Mass Effect 2, a creative decision then-marketing director of Bioware, David Silverman, has defended as an integral part of her character.

 Character overview

 In Mass Effect 2, Miranda Lawson is revealed to be a high-ranking operative of the pro-human organization Cerberus, and has been genetically designed for superior intelligence and physical traits.
+She is sterile and unable to have children due to genetic manipulation and resulting damage from a benign neoplasm.
 She is shown to be a capable leader, exemplified with her being one of the few members of the squad who can successfully lead a fireteam in the final mission without anyone dying, despite feeling she does not command respect like Shepard does.
 Lawson is leader of Cerberus' Lazarus Cell, tasked with reviving Commander Shepard.
 Aboard the Normandy, the player's spaceship, she is Shepard's second-in-command and Executive Officer, and files mission reports directly to the Illusive Man.

 Miranda was the artificially created daughter of Henry Lawson, a rich and powerful businessman from Earth.
 Rather than give her a human mother to randomize her genetic code, Henry took his own DNA and doubled his X chromosome, hoping to create a dynasty.
 Unhappy with his attempts to exert control over her life, Miranda joined Cerberus and secretly sent her sister, who was created in the same way she was, into hiding to protect her from their father.
 Provided the player completes a mission to prevent her sister's abduction, she ultimately becomes loyal to Shepard.
 In one of the story's possible endings, she proves her loyalty when the Illusive Man gives her an order to prevent Shepard from destroying the Collectors' Space Station by refusing and announcing her resignation before ending the communication abruptly.